warrior-cultures-and-training

 The meaning of Ivar’s nickname, inn beinlausi, remains a central mystery.
 Several theories have been proposed by historians:

 - Poetic or Sexual Meaning: Some interpretations suggest it referred to impotence, as no heirs of Ivar are recorded.
-Others connect it to the supernatural flexibility of a berserker in battle.
+Others connect it to the supernatural flexibility of a berserker in battle, or to a snake-like quality (serpents being “boneless” in medieval lore).
+The nickname might also have been a kennning or poetic device within skaldic verse.

 The Great Heathen Army: Organization and Strategy

 Ivar’s strategy was deeply political.
 He exploited the divisions between the rival Anglo-Saxon kingdoms of Northumbria, Mercia, East Anglia, and Wessex.
 Rather than simply burning and looting, the army installed puppet kings, extracted tribute (Danegeld) to fund its operations, and systematically isolated its enemies.
+In Northumbria, after killing the rival kings Osberht and Aelle, the Vikings installed a puppet named Egbert to rule on their behalf while they controlled the real power.
+In Mercia, they forced King Burgred to pay Danegeld and eventually drove him into exile, replacing him with a collaborator, Ceolwulf II.
 This shift from raiding to state-building made the Great Heathen Army a uniquely formidable threat.
+The Vikings understood that destroying a kingdom entirely created power vacuums that could work against them; maintaining client rulers allowed them to collect tribute without the administrative burden of direct rule.

 The Campaigns and Conquests (865-878)